 The primary legislation governing insolvency and restructuring includes:

 - Law 3588/2007 – the Bankruptcy Code – which regulates bankruptcy and the pre-bankruptcy rehabilitation procedure.
-The code has undergone several amendments, with the most recent issued on December 22 2016;

 - Law 4307/2014, which provides for the special administration procedure;

 - Law 4354/2015, which provides for a specified legal framework for handling the sale and management of non-performing loans;

 - Law 4469/2017, providing for the extrajudicial debt-settlement procedure;

 - Law 3869/2010, which regulates the insolvency of private individuals (ie, those that do not fall under the scope of the code); and

 - EC Regulation 848/2015, which came into effect as of June 26 2017 on insolvency proceedings (replacing EC Regulation 1346/2015) and Law 3858/2010 (adopting the 1997 United Nations Commission on International Trade Law Model Law on Cross-Border Insolvency).

 On an international spectrum, is your jurisdiction more creditor or debtor friendly?

 Post-bankruptcy proceedings largely focus on achieving the collective satisfaction of creditors on the basis of their proper rankings.
 Pre-insolvency proceedings are oriented towards the continuation of the business of the debtor and restructuring its debts, thus preserving values for creditors.
 With this objective, pre-insolvency proceedings also tend to be more creditor friendly.
 In most proceedings, creditors may initiate insolvency proceedings on their own initiative with little (if any) involvement of the debtor.